leethomason/OpenSaber/readme.md

 Audio playback is integrated into the main micro controller.
 It takes 44.1kHz in; you will need to convert files to 44.1.

+You can have up to 10 sound "fonts" or sound banks.
+Each font needs to be in its own sub-directory, which will be the name of the font.

 All the names can be postfixed with a number for random variation: `SWING` or `SWING01` for example.
 Note that the card / code is limited to 8.3 filenames.
 You can't mix names in a group; using both BLDON and POWERON in the same